Phone Notification Troubleshooting

 - Cell Service: Phone notifications may not be delivered to areas with poor cell service, such as inside a building with thick walls, remote areas with limited service coverage, or underground.

-- Do Not Call: Your phone number may be registered in a do-not-call registry, which may prevent you from receiving calls from certain numbers.
+- Do Not Call Registry: Your phone number may be registered in a do-not-call registry, which may prevent you from receiving calls from certain numbers.

-- Call Routing: The call may have gone through a call routing/call transfer system, which did not route the call properly to you.
+- Call Routing: The call may have gone through a call routing or call transfer system that did not route the call properly.

-Touch-tone Multi-Frequency (DTMF) signals, the beeping tones generated from keypad responses, serve the purpose of letting you navigate menus, select options, and input information.
+Touch-tone multi-frequency (DTMF) signals are the beeping tones generated from keypad responses.
+They let you navigate menus, select options, and input information.
 When the signal is interrupted or unclear, unintended behavior may occur.

 - Connection Issues: A weak signal, data packet loss, or overloaded infrastructure can disrupt the clear transmission of DTMF signals.